 Boolean nets strengthen EPCs by Petri net theory.
 The benefits are: Boolean nets provide a formal syntax and semantic for the EPC-method, which grew up apart from theoretical computer science in the domain of business process engineering.

-Boolean net systems, which result from the translation of EPCs, provide the computer scientist with examples of bipolar synchronization schemes (bp schemes) from the field of applications.
+Boolean net systems, which result from the translation of EPCs, provide the computer scientist with examples of bipolar synchronisation schemes (bp schemes) from the field of applications.
 The advantage of bp schemes: Their well-behavedness can be verified by a reduction algorithms without any need to consider the case graph.
 In addition, the synthesis problem has been solved for well-formed bp schemes by Genrich-Thiagarajan.

+Many projects, which aim at the improvement of business processes, use EPCs as a language for process specification.
+But the formal correctness of this specification is a precondition to execute simulations and to derive reasonable decisions from an activity based cost analysis.
+After translation of EPCs into Boolean nets the certification of EPCs is possible.

 And finally a motivation for the mathematician: The propositional calculus for the guards of a Boolean net allows to study this net class with the help of polynomial algebras over the field of two elements.